spacemeshos/POET-OLD/readme.md

 - `SubmitStatement(data)`
-    - data: binary data (with a hard-coded limit on the number of bytes)
+    - data: arbitrary binary data (with a hard-coded limit on the number of bytes)
     Response:
         - status: ok / error
         - expectedRoundId: Id of round that a proof will be provided for this statement.
 (This will simply be the id of the currently running round plus 1).